kwatcharasupat/bandit/README.md

 ## Complexity Benchmark
 - Intel Core i9-11900K CPU + NVIDIA GeForce RTX 3090 GPU.
+- Note that this is benchmarked on _one_ 6-second chunk.
+The memory usage in practice will scale according to your inference batch size plus some OLA overhead.

 | Model         | Band       |   GFlops |   Params (M) |   Peak Memory (MB) |   Batch per second (GPU) |   Batch per second (CPU) |   GPU speedup |
 |:--------------|:-----------|--------:|---------:|--------------:|------------------------:|-----------------------:|---------------:|